 Compare Rigetti superconducting results with IonQ and AQT trapped-ion results on the same circuit.

-Every new Open Quantum account includes $50 in free compute credits, refreshed every 90 days.
+Every new Open Quantum account includes $50 of free quantum compute, refreshed every 90 days.
 Start running circuits on Rigetti immediately.

-Submit your first circuit to Rigetti's Ankaa-3 in minutes.
+Submit your first circuit to Rigetti's Cepheus-1 in minutes.
 Install the Open Quantum SDK, authenticate, and select the Rigetti backend.

 from openquantum_sdk.clients import SchedulerClient, JobSubmissionConfig